Xomega-Net/Xomega.Docs/docs/tutorial/1-basic/1-create.md

 ## Xomega solution configuration

-You should see a *Xomega Solution Configuration* screen, which allows you to pick and configure client-side and server-side technologies and projects that you want to use in your solution.
+You should see a *Xomega Solution Configuration* screen, which allows you to select an authentication option, as well as to pick and configure client-side and server-side technologies and projects that you want to use in your solution.
 Any other projects that are required for your selection will be automatically included in the solution as well.

-We are going to start with the Blazor technology in this tutorial, so let's select *ASP.NET Core Blazor* project, as shown below.
+As you'll see [later in this tutorial](../security/overview), we'll use custom data stored in our sample database for authentication, which means that we should keep the default *Password (Custom)* as the authentication option.
+For the client-side technology, we are going to start with the Blazor in this tutorial, so let's select *ASP.NET Core Blazor* project, as shown below.

 ![Solution projects](img1/solution-projects.png)